What is famine? Definition, facts and how to help

 • At least 7,200 people, or 14,400 children, would be dying every single day.

 The food crisis that cast its shadow over Somalia from 2010 to 2012, for example, caused more than 260,000 deaths.
-Famine was not officially declared until July of 2011.
+Famine was not officially declared until July 2011.
 By that point, more than half of those 260,000 people had already died.

 The lesson couldn’t be clearer: we must not wait until the international community makes a famine declaration before we begin responding.
 Too many lives are at stake.